thriveweb/wooswipe/readme.txt

 1. Screenshot Default gallery layout
 2. Screenshot Popup layout

+= 2.0 =
+* Major update
+* new touch slider carousel option for the main image
+* New icon colour selector options
+* option to hide thumbnails

 = 1.1.13 =
 * Added option for hiding thumbnails when no product gallery or product variation image is available